alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 2. If the tenant provides the information satisfactorily, continue the upgrade process.

-3. After upgrading the org, send a confirmation message using the Zendesk macro `Upgrade request > Confirm`
+3. After upgrading the org, send a confirmation message using the Zendesk macro `GOVUK PaaS::Account lifecycle::3c.
+Billing confirm`

 4. CC the Delivery Manager on the Zendesk ticket, so they can proceed with payment and support onboarding.